JulienBalestra/minishell/README.md

 # Which features are done

-* env binary as builtin
+* env binary as builtin based on Linux kernel (differ from Darwin: check the testing steps)
 * setenv from csh builtin
 * unsetenv from csh builtin
 * exit